Tar Heel

-Tar Heel is a nickname applied to the U.S. state of North Carolina.
-It is also the nickname of the University of North Carolina athletic teams, students, alumni, and fans.
+Tar Heel (or Tarheel) is a nickname applied to the U.S. state of North Carolina and its people.
+It is also the nickname of the University of North Carolina athletic teams.

 The origins of the Tar Heel nickname trace back to North Carolina's prominence from the mid-18th through the 19th century as a producer of turpentine, tar, pitch, and other materials from the state's plentiful pine trees.
-"Tar Heel" (and a related version, "Rosin Heel") was often applied to the poor White laborers who worked to produce tar, pitch, and turpentine.
+"Tar Heel" (and a related version, "Rosin Heel") was often applied to the Poor White laborers who worked to produce tar, pitch, and turpentine.
 The nickname was embraced by Confederate North Carolina soldiers during the Civil War and grew in popularity as a nickname for the state and its citizens following the war.

 History of the term

 In its early years as a colony, North Carolina became an important source of the naval stores of tar, pitch, and turpentine, especially for the Royal Navy.
 Tar and pitch were largely used to paint the bottoms of wooden ships, both to seal the ships and to prevent shipworms from damaging the hulls.
 Tar was created by piling up pine logs and burning them until hot oil seeped out from a spout.

 Hugh Lefler and Albert Newsome claim in their North Carolina: the History of a Southern State (3rd edition, 1973) that North Carolina led the world in production of naval stores from about 1720 to 1870.
 At one time, an estimated 100,000 oilbbl of tar and pitch were shipped from North Carolina to England every year.
 After 1824, North Carolina became the leader for naval stores in the United States.
 By the time the Civil War began in 1861, North Carolina had more than 1,600 turpentine distilleries.
 Two-thirds of all the turpentine in the United States came from North Carolina, and one-half came from the counties of Bladen and New Hanover.